699zjl/CAFramework/README.md

 - Two multimodal datasets: [`MMC-AMD`](https://github.com/li-xirong/mmc-amd) and [`DeepDRiD`](https://github.com/deepdrdoc/DeepDRiD)

 ### 3. Image preprocess
+We perform preprocessing `preprocess.py` on RETOUCH dataset and CFP images.

+For RETOUCH dataset, it extracts images and masks from the raw data.
-We perform preprocessing `preprocess.py` on CFP images to cut out the retina areas and ensure the images are square.
+For CFP images, it cut out the retina areas and ensure the images are square.
 Specifically, some images in `Retinal-Lesions` will be rotated for 180 degrees to ensure consistency between their laterality labels and the image contents.

 The preprocessing may take 1-2 hours.